dague00/chirp-react/README.md

 - Users should be able to like chirps
 - Users should be able to comment on chirps
 - Users should be able to change profile pictures
+- Users should be able to see others' bios
 - Users should be able to self-validate their emails/username

 ## Getting Started